benmvp/slides/2022/connecttech/ts-react.md

 - In general custom hooks are just regular functions
   - So you would type them like any TS function
 - However it's common in hooks to return a tuple just like `useState`
-  - In which case you'll want to use what's called a `const` assertion
+  - In which case you'll want to use what's called a **`const` assertion**
-  - Otherwise type inference will incorrect guess the type
+  - Otherwise type inference will incorrect infer the type
 - Lemme see if I can try to explain this w/o being in the editor itself
 - We are returning a 2-item array
   - Where the first item is a `User` object
   - And the second item is a `function` that takes a `string` returns `void`
-- By default TS will infer this an array of strings or functions
+- By default TS will infer this as an array of strings or functions
   - Any item can be an `string` and any item can be a `function`
-  - When we use array destructuring after calling `useUser`
+  - When we use array destructuring in the component after calling `useUser`
   - Our types wouldn't be what we expect
   - A string first and an array second
 - But with our `const` assertion in place
   - We get all the similar type safety we get from `useState`
 - We _could_ define a return type for `useUser`
-  - And in this case the type would be rather simple
+  - And in this case the type would be rather simple actually
-  - But when complex objects are returned that _could_ get really cumbersome
+  - But when complex objects are returned,  that _could_ get really cumbersome

 =====
 <!-- .slide: data-background="url(../../img/ts-react/electric-cables-john-barkiple-l090uFWoPaI-unsplash.jpg) no-repeat center" data-background-size="cover" -->